dmbarbour/glas/glas-src/language-g0/README.md

 * **open ModuleRef** - start with dictionary defined in another module, but immediately delete all words defined later within the current file (for purpose of 'load:dict' effects).
 If present, must be first declaration in file.
 * **from ModuleRef import ImportList** - add selected words from another module into the local namespace.
 Assumes compiled value of referenced module is a dictionary.
 Fails if any words from import list are undefined.
 * **import ModuleRef as Word** - import the compiled value of the referenced module as data.
-This is primarily intended for use with hierarchical definitions, e.g. 'import math as m' then later call 'm/sqrt'.
-However, this can also be convenient for import of arbitrary data.
+This is primarily intended for use with hierarchical definitions.

 If a module fails to load in the above import statements, compilation of the g0 module will fail.
 If more flexible handling of load failure is required, use compile-time 'load' effects.